esausilva/react-starter-boilerplate-hmr/README.md

 ## Giving Back

-If you would like to support my work and the time I put into making tutorials, consider getting me a coffee.
+If you would like to support my work and the time I put into making tutorials, consider getting me a coffee by clicking on the image below.
 I would really appreciate it!

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/esausilva)